christianhelle/christianhelle.github.io/_posts/2023/2023-11-19-http-file-generator.md

 ![Visual Studio 2022 .http response headers](/assets/images/vs-http-file-response-headers.png)

-### Acquire Authorization header from Azure CLI
+### Replacing SwaggerUI

-I spend all my working hours building software that runs on Microsoft Azure and I extensively use the Azure CLI for various purposes.
+I spend all my working hours building software that runs on [Microsoft Azure](https://learn.microsoft.com/en-us/training/azure/?WT.mc_id=DT-MVP-5004822) and I extensively use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?WT.mc_id=DT-MVP-5004822) for various purposes.
 One of which is for retrieving an access token for the user I'm currently signed in as.
-With Azure CLI, you can request an access token based on a scope.
-This works great if your API uses roles that are specified in Microsoft Entra ID.
+With [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?WT.mc_id=DT-MVP-5004822), you can request an access token based on a scope.
+This works great if your API uses roles that are specified in [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/entra/?WT.mc_id=DT-MVP-5004822).

-Here's an advanced example of generating `.http` files for a REST API hosted on Microsoft Azure that uses the Microsoft Entra ID service as an STS.
-For this example, I use PowerShell and Azure CLI to retrieve an access token for the user I'm currently logged in with.
-This script is something that I have in all projects and I also configure git to ignore `.http` files, since I re-generated them multiple times a day
+Here's an advanced example of generating `.http` files for a REST API hosted on [Microsoft Azure](https://learn.microsoft.com/en-us/training/azure/?WT.mc_id=DT-MVP-5004822) that uses the [Microsoft Entra ID](https://learn.microsoft.com/en-us/training/entra/?WT.mc_id=DT-MVP-5004822) service as an STS.

+For this example, I use [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/learn/more-powershell-learning?WT.mc_id=DT-MVP-5004822) and [Azure CLI to retrieve an access token for the user I'm currently logged in](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/user-aad-token?WT.mc_id=DT-MVP-5004822) with then I pipe the [access token](https://learn.microsoft.com/en-us/entra/identity-platform/access-tokens?WT.mc_id=DT-MVP-5004822) to [HttpGenerator](https://github.com/christianhelle/httpgenerator).

 ```powershell
 dotnet tool update --global httpgenerator